-The series of Layers continue in WORM Rotterdam in 2016.
-With the kind support of the Rotterdam council - Culture dept. Next evening on November 2.
+The series of Layers took place in WORM Rotterdam 2014-2016.
+With the kind support of the Rotterdam council - department of Culture

 Films about work and labour.
 About repetition, accomplishing tasks, and standing confused in the midst of production lines.

 How does film deal with the impossibility of making monotone tasks interesting.
 How does film accomplish its own task?